How to discuss 3 of the scariest things with kids: death, traumas, and disabilities while teaching safety

 Chose Plan A or B depending on how bad the situation is.

-- You verbalized his FEELINGS, you contained them.
+- You verbalized his FEELINGS, and you contained them.

 - You addressed his needs.